filiptodoric/simple-message-restapi/README.md

 **Back End:** Node.js with the Express.js framework

 **Database:** MongoDB hosted w/ mLab and Mongoose as the ODM
+    - Messages are stored in the databse using the following Schema:
+        `{
+            title: String,
+            content: String,
+            isPalindrome: Boolean
+        }`

 **Front End:** HTML/JavaScript/Bootstrap

+# FYI
-The application is hosted on DigitalOcean using docker.
-The Dockerfile is included in this repository. **The following instructions require you to have:**
+The application has been tested and deployed on a DigitalOcean VPS via docker.
+The Dockerfile is included in this repository.
+**The following instructions require you to have:**
  - NPM and Docker installed
  - Ubuntu (Other OSes will most likely work but I have not tried them myself).